microsoft/dev-tunnels/rs/CONTRIBUTING.md

 ```

 We then have some end-to-end tests in the management client.
 These can be executed by first setting a the `TUNNEL_TEST_CLIENT_ID` to some valid AAD app ID, and then running `cargo test --features end_to_end -- --nocapture`.
 The first time you run the tests, you will be prompted to log in with device code authentication.

+## Code Style and Formatting

+Before checking in, please run `cargo fmt` to format your changes (or use an IDE with a Rust analyzer to format your files).